 Architecture

-DorkOS sits between you and Claude Code, providing a web-based chat interface on top of the Claude Agent SDK.
+DorkOS sits between you and Claude Code, providing a browser-based command center on top of the Claude Agent SDK.
 Understanding how the pieces fit together helps you troubleshoot issues, choose the right deployment mode, and build integrations.

 The Big Picture

-DorkOS uses a hexagonal architecture (also called ports and adapters) to keep the UI completely separate from how it communicates with Claude.
-This means the same React client works in two very different environments without any code changes.
+DorkOS uses a hexagonal architecture (also called ports and adapters) to keep the UI completely separate from how it communicates with your agent backend.
+The same React client works in two very different environments without any code changes.

 You (browser)